...we are creating the next loop:

 History shows us that, like the elements of decomposing leaves support life in the next seasons, all resources eventually move to the new system.
 Along the way, we navigate how to let go of the old system with dignity, how to build the new system with intentionality, and how to accept that change can be deeply uncomfortable, whether one welcomes it or not.

 Even as we recognize global change underway, as a United States-based organization, our logo nods to the two major U.S. political parties converging in the current loop.
-Some may argue the two have rarely been further apart than at any point in our country’s history, but we know that our shared future is linked.
+Some may argue the two have rarely been further apart than at any point in our country’s history, but we know our shared future is linked.

 Together, these three primary colors of painting can combine to form every color under the sun, recognizing that no matter how many ways we humans seek to divide ourselves, the system that will last is the one that provides a just, equitable, and peaceful future for everyone.